technqvi/SMart-AI/Model-TF_Keras/DNN-1-TF-KerasProcessing/README.md

 # About
-Build multiclass classification and binary classification deep learning model  with Tensorflow-Keras to predict severity level on Incident data on BigQuery, there are server step since building model to serving model to get new data to make prediction.
+Build multiclass classification and binary classification deep learning model  with Tensorflow-Keras to predict severity level on Incident data on BigQuery, there are serveral steps since building model to serving model to get new data to make prediction.

 ## Tools, Services and Framework
 - Keras, Keras Tuner and Tensorflow